jleggat/check_mk-cvadmin/README.md

 # check_mk-cvadmin
-Variety of Checks for StoreNext SANs, including XSans, using the cvadmin command.
+Variety of Checks for StorNext SANs, including XSans, using the cvadmin command.